andydean565/dateReact/README.md

 the time is in 24hour on 12 hour so you can display it anytime in the day

-predefined variables will need to be included in the file so fork the plugin edit the debig with your desired predefined and use gulp to compile the min
+predefined variables will need to be included in the file so fork the plugin edit the debug with your desired predefined and use gulp to compile the min

 the plugin will auto detect the span with you have entered but let me know if your having issues with a date